 While such rationales are plausible, circumstances may dictate high or low willingness to pay for faster travel by either working travelers or dependents, and only empirical research can yield quantitative estimates.
 Neither specifying a model of household travel decisions nor obtaining the appropriate data for estimation is a straightforward process.
-Households include varied numbers of earners and dependents for whom work, school, childcare, and other demands on time, and income may influence VTTS in unknown ways.
+Households include varied numbers of earners and dependents for whom work, school, child care, and other demands on time and income may influence VTTS in unknown ways.
 Travel by families incurs joint costs of lost time that cannot be assigned to particular members.
 Besides compensation, unearned income from investments or annuities contributes to travel budgets.
 Among all of these factors, the compensation level of an individual traveler may not be the most important or the most accessible variable.
 Research tends to use either a few broad household income bands stated by sampled travelers or the median household incomes of the geographic areas studied.
 See, e.g., Asensio and Matas (2008) and Small et al. (2005).

-To adjust past estimates for application to new populations, we require income measures that are nationwide, comparable, and stable in definition, and regularly updated and published.
+To adjust past estimates for application to new populations, we require income measures that are nationwide, comparable and stable in definition, and regularly updated and published.
 The most reliable variable for projecting business VTTS is the median hourly wage for all occupations.
 Since median fringe benefits are not published, the median wage can be scaled upward to approximate the median gross compensation by multiplying by the ratio of mean gross compensation (including fringe benefits and payroll taxes) to mean money wages.
 The best variable for projecting personal VTTS is annual median household income.
 In order to present business and personal VTTS on a practical and comparable basis, annual household income is scaled to an hourly rate by dividing by 2,080 hours per year, although it should not be inferred that travelers prorate their household incomes by the hour to make decisions.

 In using hourly income as a scaling factor to transfer VTTS estimates to new times and locations it has been common to assume an income elasticity of 1.0 (a one percent increase in VTTS per one percent increase in income), implying a constant proportional relationship.
-Some recent studies have yielded lower elasticities for personal travel. although they have not been unchallenged.
-Such studies tend to be based on crosssectional models, which compare travelers of different incomes at the same time and location.
+Some recent studies have yielded lower elasticities for personal travel, although they have not been unchallenged.
+Such studies tend to be based on cross-sectional models, which compare travelers of different incomes at the same time and location.
 Apart from the credibility of particular results, the assumption that parameters derived from cross-section studies are valid for time series is problematic.
 Furthermore, use of non-unitary income elasticities would raise a serious question.
 If VTTS for business travel is defined as equal to the cost of employment, it must display a unitary elasticity, growing at the same rate as growing incomes, while VTTS in personal travel, with a smaller elasticity, would display slower growth.
-As a result, an ever-larger discrepancy would emerge between VTTS for business and personal travel, negating the hypothesis of a stable ratio between them.
+As a result, an everlarger discrepancy would emerge between VTTS for business and personal travel, negating the hypothesis of a stable ratio between them.
 VTTS could then be defined only for the period of each study and extrapolated to the present or the future only by complex and arbitrary calculations.
 Instead, we retain the assumption of fixed VTTS relationships for different trip purposes and an income elasticity of 1.0 for all.
-Beyond updating VTTS estimates to the present, it is appropriate to use this elasticity with the projected rate of real income growth to obtain estimates of future VTTS, particularly when government actions are expected to have long-lasting impacts.